alwinhopf/DSSAT-Tutorial-GitHub/docs/Setup Custom Simulation/Data Import and Management/Import Weather Data.md

   ![[Pasted image 20231114234057.png]]

 Loading might take few seconds or longer, depending on volume and length of weather data.
 Weather station overview will appear, double-check.
-Change 4-digit short code into more descriptive name, e.g. “Hastings, Florida, USA”.
+Change 4-digit short code into a more descriptive name, e.g. “Hastings, Florida, USA”.
 Click “Update” at bottom.
 ![[Pasted image 20231114234043.png]]
 Click on save button (diskette) to export files via “Write Files”.
 This weather station and data is now available for simulations in DSSAT.
 Close WeatherMan window.